MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/enable-and-configure-your-app-for-teams-meetings.md

 | **meetingSidePanel** | An in-meeting panel opened via the unified bar (U-bar). |

 > [!NOTE]
-> `Context` property is currently not supported and is ignored on mobile clients.
+> `Context` property is currently not supported on mobile clients.

 After you enable your app for Teams meetings, you must configure your app before a meeting, during a meeting, and after a meeting.